LibraryCarpentry/lc-wikidata/_episodes/03-intro_to_editing.md

 ![Add](../fig/l03-Mae_Jemison_11_Hoover_link.png)

-## 4.1 Introduction
-Why Wikidata uses references:
-Like in Wikipedia it is important that content can be verified by others to make sure it is correct and comes from a reliable source of information, such as a book, scientific publication, or newspaper article.
-A Reference (or source) is used to point to specific sources that back up a claim in Wikidata.
-A reference can be a link to a URL or an item; for example, a book.
-Wikidata does not aim to answer the question of whether a statement is correct, but only whether the statement appears in a reference.

 ## 3.4 Adding references
 Why Wikidata uses references:
 Like in Wikipedia it is important that content can be verified by others to make sure it is correct and comes from a reliable source of information, such as a book, scientific publication, or newspaper article.